Queen Charlotte Track

 Accommodation: The Portage Hotel or similar

-Portage bay to Anakiwa, Transfer to Nelson (20km)
+Portage bay to Anakiwa, Transfer to PICTon (20km)

 Another early start for your final day on the Queen Charlotte Track as you ascend to continue following the ridge line, enjoying stunning views back towards Picton as well as into the turquoise waters of the Kenepuru Sound.
 After Mistletoe Bay, where the track follows old bridle paths high above the water, you will descend down into Umungata (Davies Bay).
 The final half hour’s walking is on an easy path through mature beech forest as you arrive at Anakiwa.